 I have experience in event planning, non-profit administration, and grants management.

-I have studied at a variety of institutions, ranging from Bossier Parish Community College where I received an associates degree to Charles University in Prague where I studied Czech culture for two semesters.
+I have studied at a variety of institutions, ranging from Bossier Parish Community College where I received an associates degree to Charles University in Prague where I studied Czech history, politics, and culture for two semesters.
 I received bachelor’s degrees in History and Anthropology from the University of New Orleans in 2001, and a Master’s of Science Degree in Labor Studies from the University of Massachusetts Amherst in 2003.
 I have also completed graduate-level coursework in Education and Afro-American Studies.

 2009-2011.
 Northwestern State University M.A.
-Heritage Resources.
+Heritage Resources

 2003.
 University of New Orleans Alternative Teacher Certification Program